What is the Retirement Housing Group?

 The RHG Needs Assessment Model estimates demand for specialist retirement housing.
 It is based on tenure and how likely people are to move.
 The Inquiry into the Further Amendments to the London Plan has recognised our model as robust.
 Our consultants are also working with other councils to understand the level of need locally and how it may be met.

-For more details of recent RHG achievements see our Annual Report: Annual Report 2015
+For more details of recent RHG achievements see our latest Annual Report.

 The supply of sheltered housing increased rapidly during the 1980s.
 There were concerns about the quality of the design and management of some of these homes.
 Consequently, the Sheltered Housing Working Party, the forerunner of the RHG, was set up.
 It tackled these concerns by producing guidance and codes of practice.
 This working party went on to become the RHG in 1995, at first under the umbrella of the House Builders’ Federation.